owncloud/owncloud-design-system/src/components/sandbox/README.md

 ## The why is simple to answer:
 * spent less time implementing low level (atoms) components (good example, everyone likes to write his own form component... even if it is already done by many others).
-* use something battle proved (cross browser styles, implementation logic) and don't do common failures on our own.
+* use something battle proven (cross browser styles, implementation logic, ...) and don't do common failures our own.
-* improve speed (development time) to land a new component.
+* improve speed (development time) to land a new component or even ui feature.

 ## Decision criteria
-* it should not ba a blown up framework, we want to write our business logic on our own (or at least just consume needed parts).
+* it should not ba a blown up framework, we want to write the business logic on our own (or at least just consume needed parts).
 * we're not forced to buy in everything, instead we must be able to pick just the parts we need.
 * it should contain most of the needed low level components, it should be our one stop shop!
-It's a no no to include even another ui library to get some here and some there.
+It's a no no to include even other ui libraries to pick some here and some there.
-* it must be something battle proved, the community should be strong (or at least big enough) and the project should be around for some time (stars., pr's, issues....)
+* it must be something battle proven, the community should be strong (or at least big enough) and the project should be around for some time (stars., pr's, issues....)
 * the license must fit our needs (consume it in our own opensource project)
 * the documentation must be good
 * the default look and feel should be nice and crisp, but it's a must have to be able to overwrite the styles (replace!?) and make it CI compliant.